SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 The test case that we have currently written for `patient_normalise` is parameterised with a fairly standard `data` array.
-However, when writing your test cases, it is important to consider parameterising them by unusual or extream values, in order to test all the edge or corner cases that your code could be exposed to in practice.
-Generally speaking, it is at these extream cases that you will find your code failing, so it benificial to test them beforehand.
+However, when writing your test cases, it is important to consider parametrising them by unusual or extrema values, in order to test all the edge or corner cases that your code could be exposed to in practice.
+Generally speaking, it is at these extrema cases that you will find your code failing, so it beneficial to test them beforehand.

 What is considered an "edge case" for any given component depends on what that component is meant to do.
 In the case of `patient_normalise` the goal of the function is to normalise a numeric array of numbers.
-For numerical values the extream cases could be zeros, very large or small values, not-a-number (NaN), or infinity values.
-Since we are specifically considering an *array* of values, an extram case could be that all the numbers of the array are equal.
+For numerical values the extrema cases could be zeros, very large or small values, not-a-number (NaN), or infinity values.
+Since we are specifically considering an *array* of values, an extrema case could be that all the numbers of the array are equal.

-For all the given edge cases you might come up with, you should also consider their likelihood of occurance, it is often too much effort to exhaustivly test a given function, so you should priorities edge cases that are likely to happen in practice.
-For our `patient_normalise` function, the most common edge cases would be the occurance of zeros, and the case where all the values of the array are the same.
+For all the given edge cases you might come up with, you should also consider their likelihood of occurrence, it is often too much effort to exhaustively test a given function, so you should priorities edge cases that are likely to happen in practice.
+For our `patient_normalise` function, the most common edge cases would be the occurrence of zeros, and the case where all the values of the array are the same.

 When you are considering edge cases to test for, try also to think about what might